Rally Report

 In 1987 Tony Mason joined Top Gear – first as a rally specialist and then as a major contributor.

 The show's theme music was "Jewelled" (from the remix album Wishful Thinking) by Propaganda.

+The show was curtailed to one review programme for 1990, owing to Sky having obtained rights to screen that year's event, but reverted to full coverage for 1991, the last year in which Woollard fronted the programme.
+From 1992 his place was taken by Steve Lee.